traumverloren/haute-codeture/haute-codeture.md

 ^ Art meant to be playful

-^ the spectator's experience was actually integrated into the overall effect of the work itself.

 ^ Installations meant to be triggered by a viewer

-^ To put installations such as this into movement was significant as it evoked an interactive relationship between the spectator and the object.

-^ Therefore Blurring line artist/viewer

 ^ The viewer is invited to choose a drawing tool (color, charcoal, or pencil) and place it in the special holder mounted on the assemblage.

-^ Paper can be seen cascading down the side of the structure, suspended from above an elevated section of the work.
-When put into motion, the turning wheels would activate the chosen drawing tool, moving it along a piece of paper.
+^ When put into motion, the turning wheels would activate the chosen drawing tool, moving it along a piece of paper.

 ^ The result would be a work of art in itself.
 The artwork created was of a necessarily unforeseen nature, differing each and every time, and directly affected by the random movement of the asymmetrical mechanical device.

+^ No longer just watching a process, the viewer, by choosing an artistic instrument, plays a role in the creation of an entirely new work of art.

 ---